 “Propinquity.
 Jist keep ‘em together a lot.”

-We laugh, tucked in with each other in a single bed.
+We laugh, tucked in bed with each other.
 Soon I’m dreaming of ‘Gator’s wedding to the twins.
 It’s a great reception, followed by his arrest for bigamy.